AquaraOfficial/aquara-dao/README.md

 Aquara holders can:
 - Vote on governance decisions
-- Fund water reserve infrastructure
+- Fund water infrastructure, technology & reserves
 - Help grow the value of real-world assets
 - Join a global decentralization movement
 - Hedge with a dual-backed asset (water + BTC)